-As with council tax, the difference between the income in the Comprehensive Income and Expenditure Statement and the amount required to be credited to the General Fund by regulation is taken to the Collection Fund Adjustment Account and reported in the Movement in Reserves Statement.
+As with council tax, the difference between the income in the CIES required to be credited to the General Fund by regulation is taken to the Collection Fund Adjustment Account and reported in the Movement in Reserves Statement (MiRS).

 The GLA and Central Government's shares of arrears, provision for impairment of debt, prepayments and over payments are consolidated into single debtors/creditors for the purposes of presenting the financial statements.